Winds dying as crews fight flames in Southern California

-"It was a whole curtain of fire," Bernard said.
-"There was fire on all sides.
-We had to leave."

-Bernard's home and the cats left inside survived — barely.
-His backyard was charred.
+On Saturday night, the California Department of Forestry and Fire Protection said the 1.5-square-mile wildfire is now 68% contained.
+Cal Fire announced in a tweet that firefighters are continuing to battle the blaze and that the evacuation order remains for the Villa Calimesa Mobile Home Park, where 74 structures were destroyed.

+In Northern California, the lights are back on for virtually all customers who lost power when Pacific Gas & Electric switched it off in an effort to prevent wildfires.

-Bernard and his wife were among some 100,000 residents ordered out of their homes because of a wind-driven wildfire that broke out Thursday evening in the San Fernando Valley.
-It spread westward through tinder-dry brush in hilly subdivisions on the outskirts of the nation's second-largest city and was only 13% contained Friday night.
+About 100,000 residents were ordered out of their homes because of the wind-driven wildfire that broke out Thursday evening in the San Fernando Valley, though authorities began lifting evacuation orders in many areas Saturday.
+It spread westward through tinder-dry brush in hilly subdivisions on the outskirts of the nation's second-largest city.

-Fire officials said 13 buildings were destroyed, many probably homes.
-Another 18 were damaged.
-A middle-aged man who was near the fire went into cardiac arrest and died after apparently trying to fight the fire himself, authorities said.

-Those under mandatory evacuation orders packed shelters.
-On Friday, police allowed some to return to their homes for five minutes to gather precious items.

-"Be patient with us," he urged evacuees.
-"We want to make sure you're safe."

-About 450 police were deployed in the area, and Police Chief Michel Moore said there would be "no tolerance" for looters.

-Smoke belching from the burning chaparral covered some neighborhoods in gray haze.
-Interstate 5, the main north-to-south corridor in the state, was shut down for much of the day, choking traffic until finally reopening.
+Interstate 5, the main north-to-south corridor in the state, was shut down for much of the day Friday, choking traffic until finally reopening.

+The smoky scent spreading through much of Los Angeles was a reminder of the threat of a fire season just beginning.

 The region has been on high alert as notoriously powerful Santa Ana winds brought dry desert air to a desiccated landscape that only needed a spark to erupt.
 Fire officials have warned that they expect more intense and devastating California wildfires due, in part, to climate change.